Max Feagai

-Max Feagai (born 14 February 2001) is a professional rugby league footballer from New Zealand who plays as a er or for the Dolphins in the National Rugby League (NRL).
-He previously played for the St. George Illawarra Dragons.
+Max Feagai (born 14 February 2001) is a professional rugby league footballer from New Zealand who plays as a er or for the Gold Coast Titans in the National Rugby League (NRL).

+He previously played for the Dolphins and the St. George Illawarra Dragons in the NRL.

 Background

 Feagai was born in Hastings, New Zealand, and is of Samoan descent.

 He has a twin brother, Mat Feagai, who plays for the St. George Illawarra Dragons.

 Career

 Early career

 Feagai played his junior rugby league at the Leeton Greens in Group 20 Rugby League.

 In 2019, he was selected for both the New South Wales Under-18's team and the Australian Schoolboys team after an impressive year where he won the 2019 S. G. Ball Cup with the Illawarra Steelers.

 St. George Illawarra Dragons (2020-24)

 Feagai made his debut for St. George Illawarra in their 42–18 loss against Newcastle in round 19 of the 2020 NRL season.

 Feagai was limited to only four appearances in the 2021 NRL season which saw St. George Illawarra finish 11th and miss out on the finals.

 Feagai was limited to only four games with St. George Illawarra in the 2022 NRL season as they missed the finals.
 Feagai would play a total of five games for the club in the 2023 NRL season as they finished 16th on the table.

 On 11 September 2024, Feagai was confirmed to depart St. George Illawarra at the end of the season.